Geontech/vrtgen-go/README.md

 ## Description

-This repository contains a Go backend library containing classes designed for constructing VITA 49.2 packets.
+This repository contains a Go backend library with types designed for constructing VITA 49.2 packets.